Top EU court overturns US data transfer agreement in Facebook case | DW | 16.07.2020

 Brussels cheers, big tech boos

-US big tech lobby the Computer and Communications Industry Association (CCIA) criticized the Thursday decision, "which creates legal uncertainty for the thousands of large and small companies on both sides of the Atlantic."
+US big tech lobby the Computer and Communications Industry Association (CCIA) criticized the Thursday decision saying it "creates legal uncertainty for the thousands of large and small companies on both sides of the Atlantic."

 "We trust that EU and US decision-makers will swiftly develop a sustainable solution, in line with EU law, to ensure the continuation of data flows which underpins the transatlantic economy," CCIA said.